rescript-lang/bucklescript.github.io/docs/build-configuration.md

 ```

 - `"module": "es6-global"` resolves `node_modules` using relative paths.
 Good for development-time usage of ES6 in conjunction with browsers like Safari and Firefox that support ES6 modules today. **No more dev-time bundling**!
-- `"in-source": true` generates output alongside source files, instead of by default isolating them into `lib/js`.
-The output directory is otherwise not configurable.
+- `"in-source": true` generates output alongside source files.
+If you omit it, it'll generate the artifacts into `lib/js`.
+The output directory is not configurable otherwise.

 This configuration only applies to you, when you develop the project.
 When the project is used as a third-party library, the consumer's own `bsconfig.json` `package-specs` overrides the configuration here, logically.